Frequently asked questions

 No. We will ask landlords for these details on your behalf.

-If the claim succeeds, leaseholders could receive between £1,500 and £3,500 each in compensation.
+If the claim succeeds, we estimate that leaseholders could receive thousands of pounds in compensation.

-The amount will depend on the sort of building you live in, how long you have owned your flat, the extent of the secret commissions, whether we can claim interest and the period for which we are able to claim.
+The amount you may receive will depend on a range of factors including the sort of building you live in, how long you have owned your flat, the extent of the secret commissions, whether we can claim interest and the period for which we are able to claim.

 Also, see: “If I win, what is deducted from my compensation?”.

-Velitor Law and Balance Legal Capital are partnering up to ensure leaseholders like you get the justice you deserve and the compensation you are entitled to.
+Velitor Law, Balance Legal Capital and Milberg London LLP are partnering up to ensure leaseholders like you get the justice you deserve and the compensation you are entitled to.

 Velitor Law is a law firm regulated by the Solicitors Regulation Authority that helps its clients bring claims against powerful institutions that have acted unlawfully.
+Velitor Law will be the solicitors acting on your behalf and bringing your claim as part of the Leaseholder Action in the courts.
 For more information about Velitor Law, visit their website here.

-Balance Legal Capital is a leading litigation funder based in London.
+Balance Legal Capital is a leading litigation funder based in London and will be funding the Leaseholder Action.
 It provides money to enable groups of people who have been wronged by large corporations and other organisations to bring legal action that they could not afford to bring as individuals.

 Balance Legal Capital is a funder member of the Association of Litigation Funders (ALF), the body responsible for the self-regulation of litigation funding in England and Wales.
 For more information about Balance Legal Capital, visit their website here.